How Have The Public Responded?

-One thing people can agree on is the need for government help to implement change and reach targets.
+People can agree on the need for government help to implement change and reach targets.

-It will come as no surprise then that a recent YouGov poll for RenewableUK found that five times as many people supported prioritising renewable energy over any other green industry.
+It will be no surprise then that a recent YouGov poll for RenewableUK found that five times as many people supported prioritising renewable energy over any other green industry.
 (Source: RenewableUK)

-Currently, the Domestic Renewable Heat Incentive (Domestic RHI) promotes renewable heat through a financial incentive.
+The Domestic Renewable Heat Incentive (Domestic RpHI) promotes renewable heat through a financial incentive.
 Members of the scheme receive quarterly payments for seven years for their system’s clean and renewable heat.
 Unfortunately, while the Domestic RHI help, it only helps those able to afford a new heating system.

 Earlier this year, the government scrapped their Green Homes Grant.
 The £1.5bn programme provided £5000 – £10000 to assist people in adding insulation or low-carbon heating to their homes.
 More than 123,000 people applied, but only 28,000 received vouchers.